Legal Practice Course (LPC)

 The BPP University PGDL is designed to help you make a smooth transition from being a non-law graduate into a career in law.
 We don't just give you an excellent qualification, we give you an insight into life in practice, so you enter the next stage of your training more informed, more prepared and more effective, and able to demonstrate a higher competency when applying for training contracts and pupillages.

 The Postgraduate Diploma in Law is awarded by BPP University and is recognised as completion of the academic stage by the SRA and BSB.

 When you have passed your PGDL, you can proceed to our LPC, the next step to becoming a solicitor.
 Or you can apply for our BTC, the next step to becoming a barrister.

 How the programme is taught

 We assume you have no prior knowledge of law when you start your PGDL, so you get a full induction programme and a high level of support from day one.
 This includes outstanding learning materials and online resources.
 All study materials are included in the fee.
-All lectures and resources have online equivalents.
+All resources have online equivalents.

 What you will experience in the classroom